-- (1) A broadcasting service licensee is not required to broadcast a political advertisement, but if he or she elects to do so, he or she must afford all other political parties, should they so request, a like opportunity. - (2) A broadcasting service licensee may broadcast a political advertisement only during an election period and then only if it has been submitted to such licensee on behalf of a political party by its duly authorised representative. - (3) In making advertising time available to political parties, no broadcasting service licensee may discriminate against any political party or make or give any preference to any political party or subject any political party to any prejudice. - (4) A political advertisement may not contain any material which may reasonably be anticipated to expose the broadcasting service licensee to legal liability if such material were to be broadcast. - (5) A political advertisement must conform to a technical quality acceptable to the Authority. - (6) No political advertisement may be broadcast later than 48 hours prior to the commencement of the polling period. - (7) This section is subject to the provisions of any law relating to the expenditure of political parties during an election period.
+(1) A broadcasting service licensee is not required to broadcast a political advertisement, but if he or she elects to do so, he or she must afford all other political parties, independent representatives and independent candidates, should they so request, a like opportunity.

+(2) A broadcasting service licensee may broadcast a political advertisement only during an election period and then only if it has been submitted to such licensee on behalf of a political party, independent representative or independent candidate by its or their duly authorised representative.

+(3) In making advertising time available to political parties, independent representatives and independent candidates, no broadcasting service licensee may discriminate against any political party, independent representative or independent candidate, or make or give any preference to any political party or independent candidate, or subject any political party, independent representative or independent candidate to any prejudice.

+- (4) A political advertisement may not contain any material which may reasonably be anticipated to expose the broadcasting service licensee to legal liability if such material were to be broadcast. - (5) A political advertisement must conform to a technical quality acceptable to the Authority.

+- (6) No political advertisement may be broadcast later than 48 hours prior to the commencement of the polling period. - (7) This section is subject to the provisions of any law relating to the expenditure of political parties, independent representatives and independent candidates during an election period.

-59. Equitable treatment of political parties by broadcasting service licensees during election period
+59. Equitable treatment of political parties and independent candidates by broadcasting service licensees during election period

-- (1) If, during an election period, the coverage of any broadcasting service extends to the field of elections, political parties and issues relevant thereto, the broadcasting services licensee concerned must afford reasonable opportunities for the discussion of conflicting views and must treat all political parties equitably. - (2) In the event of any criticism against a political party being levelled in a particular programme of any broadcasting service- - (a) without such party having been afforded an opportunity to respond thereto in such programme; or - (b) without the view of such political party having been reflected therein, the broadcasting services licensee concerned must afford such party a reasonable opportunity to respond to the criticism.
+- (1) If during an election period, the coverage of any broadcasting service extends to the field of elections, political parties, independent representatives or independent candidates and issues relevant thereto, the broadcasting services licensee concerned must afford reasonable opportunities for the discussion of conflicting views and must treat all political parties, independent representatives and independent candidates equitably. - (2) In the event of any criticism against a political party, independent representative or independent candidate being levelled in a particular programme of any broadcasting service- - (a) without such party, independent representative or independent candidate having been afforded an opportunity to respond thereto in such programme; or - (b) without the view of such political party, independent representative or independent candidate having been reflected therein, the broadcasting services licensee concerned must afford such party, independent representative or independent candidate a reasonable opportunity to respond to the criticism.

-- (3) If, within 48 hours before the commencement of the polling period or during the polling period, a broadcasting services licensee intends broadcasting a programme in which a particular political party is criticised, the licensee must ensure that the political party in question is given a reasonable opportunity to- - (a) respond thereto in the same programme; or - (b) respond thereto as soon as is reasonably practicable thereafter. - (4) Subsection (3) does not apply in relation to the contents of any party election broadcast in the circumstances contemplated in section 57 and any political advertisement in the circumstances contemplated in section 58.
+- (3) If, within 48 hours before the commencement of the polling period or during the polling period, a broadcasting services licensee intends broadcasting a programme in which a particular political party, independent representative or independent candidate is criticised, the licensee must ensure that the political party, independent representative or independent candidate in question is given a reasonable opportunity to- - (a) respond thereto in the same programme; or - (b) respond thereto as soon as is reasonably practicable thereafter. - (4) Subsection (3) does not apply in relation to the contents of any election broadcast in the circumstances contemplated in section 57 and any political advertisement in the circumstances contemplated in section 58.